samonuall/hw2-solution/expense_tracker/README.md

 - Filter the transaction list by either amount or category: First specify the amount or category to be matched.
 Then click the corresponding Filter button.
 Highlights the matching transactions in the list.

 ## New Functionality
-- Remove a transaction: First select the transaction you want to remove.
-Then click remove transaction.
-This removes the transaction from the list, and makes sure only valid transactions can be removed.
+### 1. Undo a Transaction

+To remove a transaction:

+1. Click on the transaction row you want to remove.
+2. Click the **"Remove Selected Transaction"** button.

+Only valid (non-total) transactions can be removed.
+The table and total cost will update automatically.
+This feature improves usability by supporting controlled undo of user-added data.

 - Export to CSV: Click on the export to CSV button.
 Then specify a valid file name, and a csv file of the current transactions will be created and stored on your computer.